saptarshidatta96/saptarshi/_posts/2022-01-10-Creating a Microservice instead of a monolithic application.md

         st.write('Breast Cancer has not been detected.')
 ```

-The streamlit based User Interface that accepets user input looks like:
+The streamlit based User Interface that accepts user input looks like:
 ![]({{site.baseurl}}/images/streamlit-ui-microservice.PNG)

+Now, we have come to the end of our 3 part blog series where we learnt to -

+1. wrap a ML Application in a Flask Webservice and run it as a container in docker.

+2. deploy the webservice on Azure Platform.

+3. call the webservice from a client application.